-Survivors of a permanent total disability pensioner: The pension is equal to 100% of the insured's monthly permanent disability pension, plus dependent supplements.
+Survivors of a permanent total disability pensioner: The pension is 100% of the insured's monthly permanent disability pension plus dependent supplements.

-The pension is shared between the spouse and dependent children younger than age 21 (no limit if the child has a disability) who are not married or earning at least 300 pesos a month from employment.
+The pension is shared between the spouse and dependent children younger than age 21 (no limit if disabled) who are not married or who earn less than 300 pesos a month from employment.

-In the absence of an eligible spouse or dependent children, the insured's monthly pension (excluding dependent supplements) is paid to dependent parents for a maximum of 60 months, minus the number of months the pension was paid to the deceased before his or her death.
+In the absence of an eligible spouse or dependent children, the insured's monthly pension (excluding dependent supplements) is paid to dependent parents for up to 60 months, minus the number of months the pension was paid to the deceased before his or her death.